What Does LLC Mean After a Company Business Name?

 In multi-member LLCs, profits and losses flow through to the LLC members' personal tax returns, and each member's share is reported on Schedule K-1 (Form 1065).

-However, LLCs can also elect to be taxed as corporations, specifically S corporations or C corporations, by filing appropriate forms with the IRS.
+However, LLCs can also choose to be taxed like a corporation — either as an S corporation or a C corporation — by filing the right forms with the IRS.

 FAQs